vctormb/contact-schedule-training/README.md

 Small project to share react/redux knowledge with my teammates!

 ### About this app
-This simple app consumes the JSONPlaceholder API to simulate requests in a restful backend API. (https://jsonplaceholder.typicode.com/)
+This simple app consumes the JSONPlaceholder API to simulate requests in a restful backend API (https://jsonplaceholder.typicode.com/).
 With this app the user can add contacts to his personal list.

-# Technologies o projeto em produção:
+# Technologies used in this project:
 - create-react-app (https://github.com/facebookincubator/create-react-app)
 - Redux (https://github.com/reactjs/redux)
 - React-redux (https://github.com/reactjs/react-redux)